Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 .. figure:: /images/Modeling-Meshes-Selection-mode-buttons.jpg
    :width: 190px

-   Edit mode selection buttons.
+   Edit Mode selection buttons.

-In *Edit mode* there are three different selection modes.
+In *Edit Mode* there are three different selection modes.
 You can enter the different modes by selecting one of the three buttons in the toolbar.

 Vertices